Skip to main content

 Also known as: balk rule

-A balk is an illegal or deceptive motion by the pitcher while runners are on base, immediately awarding every runner one base without a pitch needing to be thrown.
+A balk is an illegal or deceptive motion by the pitcher.
+At the same time, runners are on base, immediately awarding every runner one base without a pitch needing to be thrown.

-The balk rule exists to prevent a pitcher from deceiving baserunners with an incomplete or misleading motion — starting a pickoff throw and stopping partway through, for example, or beginning the pitching motion and not delivering to the plate.
+The balk rule exists to prevent a pitcher from deceiving baserunners with an incomplete or misleading motion.
+This means starting a pickoff throw and stopping partway through, for example, or beginning the pitching motion and not delivering to the plate.
 Common balk triggers include failing to come to a complete, discernible stop in the stretch position before delivering, stepping toward a base without actually throwing there, dropping the ball during the motion, or making any motion associated with pitching without completing the pitch.

-Because the rule covers so many specific, small mechanical details, balks are frequently called on pitchers who are not trying to deceive anyone — a young pitcher rushing a delivery, or a pitcher whose set position is technically incomplete.
-With no runners on base, the same illegal motion is simply a "no pitch" or a ball, since there is no runner to protect; the balk penalty only applies with a runner on base to advance.
+Because the rule covers.
+As a result, many specific, small mechanical details, balks are frequently called on pitchers who are not trying to deceive anyone.
+This means a young pitcher rushing a delivery, or a pitcher whose set position is technically incomplete.
+With no runners on base, the same illegal motion is simply a "no pitch" or a ball, since there is no runner to protect.
+The balk penalty only applies with a runner on base to advance.

-With a runner on second, the pitcher started his delivery, hesitated when he saw the runner break, and was called for a balk — the runner was awarded third base.
+With a runner on second, the pitcher started his delivery, hesitated when he saw the runner break, and was called for a balk.
+This means the runner was awarded third base.

 Why it matters